Help clients heal from trauma they can’t verbalize

 Identify the symptoms of developmental and shock traumas, unmet needs and incomplete developmental tasks.

 Become attuned to the body’s encoded messages, using Body Reading to gain insights and guide therapeutic interventions.

 Apply Somatotyping and Character Structure principles to reveal unaddressed blocks to growth and healing.

 Learn how to implement and adapt clinical interventions to each Character Structure while avoiding re-traumatization.

 Tap into implicit memory using somatic methods, so you can expand the innate resilience within each of us that allows us to live fully present and free of the past.

 Led by Dr. Peter Levine, the originator of Somatic Experiencing® and your host, Dr. Diane Poole Heller

-Don’t miss your chance to join us for this unique new program to learn from the world’s leading expert in the Somatic ExperiencingⓇ Approach!
+Don’t miss your chance to join us for this unique program to learn from the world’s leading experts in the Somatic ExperiencingⓇ Approach!

 ANGUS is a man with a long trauma history beginning in infancy, including his own near-drowning, foster care, getting hit by a car at age 2, the death of 20+ friends from drugs and alcohol, and intergenerational trauma.